dyamand/dyamand.github.io/docs/index.md

 ## Extending DYAMAND

 DYAMAND can be extended in various ways.
-First and foremost, Service Discovery Protocol (SDP) plugins extend DYAMAND by adding support for a particular protocol.
+First and foremost, SDP plugins extend DYAMAND by adding support for a particular protocol.
 This is necessary since DYAMAND in and of itself is not able to communicate with any device.
 The very first thing an SDP plugin should do is [discover new services](./plugins/discovery/).